fhalamos/anti_smartphone_move/README.md

 Extension: I figured out checking the weather was also useful, so included that too.

+Extension 2: Now I can send auto-emails (which I love for reminders) from the phone too :D

 # Solution

 This little system allows the user to send requests to a twilio phone number - through text messages (sms) - to receive the google calendar events of the day or the following day.